Chart Color Schemes

 Romsey is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Romsey's dwelling structure, as per the latest Census, comprised 97.1% houses and 2.8% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Romsey's home ownership rate was 32.5%, with mortgaged dwellings at 56.5% and rented ones at 11.0%.
-The median monthly mortgage repayment in Romsey was $1,928, lower than Melbourne metro's $2,000.
-The median weekly rent in Romsey was $380, compared to Melbourne metro's $390.
-Nationally, Romsey's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+Romsey's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Romsey's home ownership rate was higher than Melbourne metro's at 32.5%, with mortgaged dwellings at 56.5% and rented ones at 11.0%.
+The median monthly mortgage repayment in Romsey was $1,928, lower than Melbourne metro's average of $2,000.
+The median weekly rent in Romsey was recorded as $380, compared to Melbourne metro's $390.
+Nationally, Romsey's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing